3liz/lizmap-documentation/README.md

 Clone the repository and edit files into `sources/`.

 The format is the ReStructured Text format.

+Read [CONTRIBUTING.md](./CONTRIBUTING.md) about the structure.

 See below to build the documentation into HTML to see the result.